Cathyhjj/crispy2/_posts/2017-06-04-running-your-first-simulation.md

 * **Save calculation and Quanty input files**

 #### | 1.1 Parameters set-up |

-1.Run Crispy software and you can see the interface as follows.
+**1.** Run Crispy software and you can see the interface as follows.
 On the right panel, there are four folded panels.
 In **General Setup**, you can choose the metal element that you want to calculate.
 In our first tutorial, we are going to calculate K pre-edge XANES for Mn(II) compound.
 So in **Elment and Symmetry** we click on **Mn**.

 ![]({{ site.url }}/img/tutorial/crop_1.png)

-2.Then we can choose the oxidation state and symmetry.
+**2.** Then we can choose the oxidation state and symmetry.
 So far only octahedral (**Oh**) and elongated octahedral (**D4h**) are available.
 In the future work, we are going to implement more symmetry choices.
 In the **'Experiment and Edge'** set-up, we keep XAS and K-edge choice.

 ![]({{ site.url }}/img/tutorial/crop_3.png)

-3.Above are the basic parameters.
+**3.** Above are the basic parameters.
 Now we switch to the second parameter panel **'States and Spectrum Parameters'**, we keep the default values.
 It's worth noting that Quanty doesn't give correct absolute **absorption energy**.
 What we are interested are the spectral features and the relative absorption energies, so that one should calibrate/shift the absorption energy in respect to experiment measurements.
 If more fined spectra data is needed, increase the **Number of Points**.
 The **Gamma FWHM** is the life-time broadening.

 ![]({{ site.url }}/img/tutorial/crop_5.png)

-4.The **Hamiltonian Setup** is the soul of the simulation.
+**4.** The **Hamiltonian Setup** is the soul of the simulation.
 So far, four Halmitonians set-ups are available in Crispy:
    - **Coulomb term: ** described by Slater-Condon Parameters, more detailed description → *[Click Here](http://www.quanty.org/documentation/standard_operators/coulomb_repulsion)*
    - **Spin-Orbit Coupling: ** more detailed description → *[Click Here](http://www.quanty.org/documentation/standard_operators/spin_orbit_coupling)*
    - **Crystal Field: ** more detailed description → *[Click Here](http://www.quanty.org/documentation/standard_operators/crystal_field)*